its-pointless/gcc_termux/README.txt

+If you are after numpy and scipy you can find latest in required_aarch64 and required_arm directories.

+Also just build R as an experiment.
+R-termux-aarch64.zip

 termux gcc resurrected purely because scipy needs it.
 Don't annoy fornwall if you find a bug since its entirely unsupported.